hellokatze/hellokatze/README.md

 ### Hello, I'm Katharine 👋🏼😽

-I'm a full stack web developer based in 📍Berlin, actively searching for positions as a junior software developer!
+I'm a full stack web developer based in 📍Berlin.

+Actively searching for positions as a junior software developer!

 ✨Fun fact✨
 I speak ...